Adelina Ismaili

-Adelina Ismaili ([adɛˈlina iˈsmajli]; born 14 December 1979) is a Kosovo-Albanian singer, actress, and former beauty pageant winner.
+Adelina Ismaili ([adɛˈlina iˈsmajli]; born 14 December 1979) is a Kosovar singer, actress, and former beauty pageant winner.
+She predominately sings in Albanian.

 Career

 Ismaili started singing at a very young age, becoming one of Kosovo's most influential singers during the 90s.
 She started competing in various children's festivals in the Albanian territories, such as the Akordet e Kosovës, Festivali i këngës për fëmijë në RTSH and many others.
 During her teenage years, Adelina released many songs that spoke about children's rights and the lives of teenagers.
-She was one of the first singers in Kosovo who managed to touch topics that others of her age couldn't.
+She was one of the first singers in Kosovo who touched topics that others of her age couldn't.

 After taking a short break, Adelina released other songs that created a whole new era in the Albanian music industry, bringing new styles of dressing and singing on stage, which had never been seen before.
 She is also highly recognised as a sex symbol for her provocative videos and performances on Albanian local television stations.
-Her songs that brought a lot of attention were: "Amaneti", "Qe 1 vjet e 7 ditë", and "Shota".
-She sang a lot of songs dedicated to the victims of the Kosovo War, for instance "Lavdi ushtarit tim" (Honor to My Soldier).
+Her songs that brought much attention were: "Amaneti", "Qe 1 vjet e 7 ditë", and "Shota".
+She sang many songs dedicated to the victims of the Kosovo War, for instance "Lavdi ushtarit tim" (Honor to My Soldier).
 Adelina was crowned Miss Kosovo in 1997.